koder-abc123/Bottle/README.md

 ## Latest updates

-Checkout the live link below.Added supporting docs.
+Checkout the live link below.Added supporting docs.Also,updated demo video.

 ## How does it work